i2p/i2p.www/i2p2www/spec/cryptography.rst

 Hashes
 ======

+Hashes are used in signature algorithms and as keys in the network's DHT.

+Older signature algorithms use SHA1 and SHA256.
+Newer signature algorithms use SHA512.
+The DHT uses SHA256.

 SHA256
 ------

-Hashes within I2P are plain old SHA256, as implemented in [SHA256Generator]_.
+DHT hashes within I2P are standard SHA256.

 Obsolescence
 ````````````